ripley57/CW_Tools/tools/eclipse/eclipse.md

 * luna: https://help.eclipse.org/luna
 * Also see my eBook **EclipseInAction.pdf**

-### Importing an existing Eclipe project.
-To import an existing Eclipse project, see the README.txt file in tools/java/props2objs

 ## Tips
 ### Code completion (page 25)
 You can invoke code completion manually at any time by pressing Ctrl+Space.
 The exact effect will depend on the context, and you may wish to experiment a bit with this feature to become familiar with it.
 It can be useful, for example, after typing the first few letters of a particularly long class name.